Liberal Democratic Party (Japan): 2009–2024

+2024–present

 In the 2024 Japanese general election, the governing LDP and its coalition partner Komeito lost their parliamentary majority in the lower house for the first time since 2009, with the LDP suffering its second-worst result in its history, securing only 191 seats.
 The Constitutional Democratic Party (CDP), the main opposition party led by former Prime Minister Yoshihiko Noda, achieved its best result in its history, increasing its seat count from 96 to 148.
-This was the first general election in Japan since the 1955 election wherein no party secured at least 200 seats.

-The election outcome is largely attributed to a major slush fund scandal that emerged in November.
-Millions of yen raised at LDP faction events were illegally funneled into secret accounts, violating political financing laws.
-This scandal implicated 82 lawmakers from both parliamentary houses, including factions associated with former Prime Minister Shinzo Abe and then-Prime Minister Fumio Kishida.
-The scandal, combined with low approval ratings and economic stagnation, led to Kishida's resignation in August.
-His successor, Prime Minister Shigeru Ishiba, called for a snap election in September to bolster support.
-However, the LDP's attempts to distance itself from the scandal backfired when reports surfaced that the party continued to provide funds to chapters headed by implicated members.
+This was the first general election in Japan since 1955 wherein no party secured at least 200 seats.
+The election outcome is largely attributed to the major slush fund scandal that emerged in November.
+Prime Minister Shigeru Ishiba, called for a snap election in September to bolster support; however, the LDP's attempts to distance itself from the scandal backfired when reports surfaced that the party continued to provide funds to chapters headed by implicated members.
 In response to the election results, the prime minister has committed to implementing fundamental reforms regarding money in politics.
-The LDP's coalition partner, Komeito, also performed poorly, with its leader Keiichi Ishii losing his seat and subsequently announcing his resignation.
+The LDP's coalition partner Komeito also performed poorly, with its leader Keiichi Ishii losing his seat and subsequently announcing his resignation.
 This electoral setback is particularly significant for the LDP, which has held power almost continuously since 1955, highlighting the impact of the corruption scandal on public trust in the party.

-The coalition also lost its majority in the upper house in 2025.
+In the 2025 House of Councillors election, the governing coalition lost its majority in the upper house.
 This marked the first time in the LDP's history that it did not control either house in the National Diet.
 After Ishiba announced his resignation, Sanae Takaichi was elected to succeed him.
 She is the first woman to hold the role of party president.
 In October 2025, Komeito chief representative Tetsuo Saito announced that it would leave the ruling coalition, over disagreements with Takaichi's leadership.
 As a result, Takaichi negotiated a confidence and supply agreement with the Japan Innovation Party.
 The agreement was signed on 20 October, with Takaichi then taking office as Japan's first female prime minister on 21 October.
+On 23 January 2026, Takaichi dissolved the House of Representatives, allowing a snap election to be held on 8 February.
+The 2026 general election resulted in a historic landslide victory for the LDP, with the party winning an outright two-thirds supermajority and regaining its majority status in the chamber.
+The LDP's total of at least 316 seats is the most ever won by a party in Japanese electoral history.
+Analysts credited the party's victory to Takaichi's high personal popularity at the time of the election.